aral/ar.al-site/content/2019/10/11/build-a-simple-chat-app-with-site.js/index.md

     Now that our app can connect to the chat server and display its connection status, let’s implement the ability to send messages.

     When we send a message, we won’t receive it back ourselves, so one of the things we must do is to add it to our local message list manually.
 Since we’ll also have to do this when we receive a message from someone else, let’s first create a function we can use for both these purposes.

-Add this and the following code to the end of your current script:
+    Add the following code to the end of your current script:

     ```js
     // Helper: display a message object.